 Field-hunting tip

-Look in hydrothermal vein deposits in sandstone or metamorphic rocks country — that is the host setting where rollandite typically forms.
+Look in hydrothermal vein deposits in sandstone or metamorphic rocks country, the host setting where rollandite typically forms.
 If you start seeing tennantite, olivenite, cornubite in float, you are in the right ground.
 Field specimens usually show a bladed to acicular crystals habit, so train your eye for that shape before scanning the outcrop.